 Kernel hardening

 This section is inspired by the Kernel Self Protection Project (KSPP).
-It implements all recommended Linux kernel settings by the KSPP and many more.
+It attempts to implement all recommended Linux kernel settings by the KSPP and many more sources.

 sysctl